DKenefake/SmallPRNG/README.md

 double i = prng.rand_normal(1.0, 4.5);  // returns a normalily distributed sample with with mean = 1.0 and std = 4.5
 ```

 A default generator is also supplied if selecting a specific algorithm is not important to your workload.
-This is a fast generator that give high quality random numbers.
+This is a fast generator that gives high quality random numbers.

 ```
 auto rng = smallprng::prng_default();